 There are just two engines on offer and we’d err towards the 1.6-litre diesel.
 Though it’s 0.9secs slower to 60mph than the 1.8-litre petrol it’s got more torque, better economy and creeps under the magic 99g/km of CO2 barrier.
 It’s punchy and smooth when you’re cruising about and remains impressively refined.
 All the better to make unruffled haste.

 On the inside

-You can’t get the 2.2-litre diesel in the estate (Honda’s ditching it for the hatch, too), but no matter, because that 1.6-litre is good: 74.3mpg and just 99g/km of CO2 means you can transport your 2,873 tennis balls (an actual Honda storage fact) in the boot for 817 miles on a single tank.
-Four trim levels on paper become three in reality, because the S-T is too basic: SE Plus-T is the bare minimum.
-It quickly gets expensive if you want more than this, though – £27,500 for a posh diesel is dear…
+You can’t get the 2.2-litre diesel in the estate - Honda’s ditched it - but no matter, because that 1.6-litre is good: 74.3mpg and just 99g/km of CO2 means you can transport your 2,873 tennis balls (an actual Honda storage fact) in the boot for 817 miles on a single tank.
+It’s the only one to go for because the petrol can be thirsty if you work it hard to shift loads.
+Four trim levels on paper become three in reality, because the S is too basic: SE Plus is the bare minimum.
+It quickly gets expensive if you want more than this, though – £26,000 for a posh diesel is dear…